aschultz37/monthlyreports/README.md

 To use the program, a few steps must be followed:
  1) You must use a standardized BTIL Blood, Tissue, or Stool Processing sheet format.
  2) You must save a copy of the sheet as a comma-delimited .csv file (not .xlsx or .xls).
-    - Note: There are multiple .csv formats, make sure to use comma-delimited option!
+    - Note: There are multiple .csv formats, make sure to use (Comma delimited) option!
+Not UTF-8!
  3) Remove unnecessary fields from the sheet.
     - Only include PN --> Date.
  4) Run the program.